MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 Department.
 Trey Research employees need to access the research reporting application provided by Contoso Pharmaceuticals.

 - Contoso Pharmaceuticals exists in its own tenant with a custom domain configured.

 - Someone invites an external user to the Contoso Pharmaceuticals tenant.
 The invitation is accepted, and the user can access shared resources.

--   Contoso Pharmaceuticals has published an application via App Proxy.
+- Contoso Pharmaceuticals publish an application via App Proxy.
 In this scenario, the example application is the MIM Portal.
 This would enable a guest user to participate in MIM processes, for example in help desk scenarios or to request access to groups in MIM.

 <a name='configure-ad-and-azure-ad-connect-to-exclude-users-added-from-azure-ad'></a>

 ## Configure AD and Microsoft Entra Connect to exclude users added from Microsoft Entra ID

 By default, Microsoft Entra Connect assumes that non-admin users in Active Directory synchronize into Microsoft Entra ID.
-If Microsoft Entra Connect finds an existing user in Microsoft Entra ID that matches the user from on-premises AD, Microsoft Entra Connect will match the two accounts and assume that this is an earlier synchronization of the user, and make the on-premises AD authoritative.
+If Microsoft Entra Connect finds an existing user in Microsoft Entra ID that matches the user from on-premises AD, it matches the two accounts.
+The program treats this as a previous synchronization and makes the on-premises AD authoritative.
 However, this default behavior isn't suitable for the B2B flow, where the user account originates in Microsoft Entra ID.

-Therefore, the users brought into AD DS by MIM from Microsoft Entra ID need to be stored in a way that Microsoft Entra ID won't attempt to synchronize those users back to Microsoft Entra ID.
+Users brought into AD DS by MIM from Microsoft Entra ID must be stored so that Microsoft Entra ID doesn't synchronize them back.
 One way to do this is to create a new organizational unit in AD DS, and configure Microsoft Entra Connect to exclude that organizational unit.

 For more information, see [Microsoft Entra Connect Sync: Configure filtering](/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering).